161 Sussex Street, Sydney: Description

-The site forms part of the Hyatt Regency Sydney/Four Points by Sheraton Hotel development.
-Redeveloped in 2016 by COX Architecture, the heritage-listed site was conserved and a nearby adjacent 26-storey tower was constructed that added 222 new guest rooms, 3,667 m2 convention centre, and commercial office space.
+The current site forms part of the Hyatt Regency Sydney/Four Points by Sheraton Hotel development.
+Redeveloped in 2016 by COX Architecture, the heritage-listed site was conserved, and a nearby adjacent 26-storey tower was constructed that added 222 new guest rooms, 3,667 m2 convention centre, and commercial office space.
 The additions were completed in the Millennium Minimalist Modernism style.

 Heritage listing

 161 Sussex Street was listed on the New South Wales State Heritage Register on 2 April 1999.